The Evolution of KYC in Fintech: Balancing Compliance with Customer Experience

 3. The Hidden Costs of Compliance

 The next major pitfall is dealing with false positive alerts.
 Many times the systems catch up with real customers and as a consequence, more time-consuming checks.
 In this case, it causes a high-detection time due to false positives.
-Take into account that it costs approx £20 per alert read x many millions of customers, and this kind of stuff begins to mount up in a hurry.
+Take into account that it costs approx £20 per alert read across millions of customers, and this kind of stuff begins to mount up in a hurry.
 Not only that, but no global standard for KYC has been widely adopted and the interpretation of anti-money laundering (AML) regulations as defined under differing national laws across fintechs can introduce even more regulatory overhead & cost.

 4. Addressing KYC Challenges: Build or Buy?

 These challenges present something of a quandary for fintechs: Should they develop KYC processes in-house or go with external providers?
 It is expensive and time-consuming to build in-house during rapid growth.
 There is a more balanced approach where you outsource only small number of your KYC functions to well-chosen specialist partners which allows the best-of-breed technology solutions and expert human teams.
-This approach gives fintech in control while guaranteeing cheap and cheerful same-day KYC operations.
+This approach gives fintech in control while guaranteeing cost-effective same-day KYC operations.

 A Blueprint for Effective KYC Operations